-But again, "he was clothed with a vesture dipped in blood."
-Here he is again you see, still bearing the assurance that sin is dead, still bearing the assurance that Satan is dead, death is dead, error is dead, tribulation dead, the curse dead, all is dead, except that the people shall live; they shall live forever.
-"And his name is called the Word of God."
-Among other reasons, because of his entire harmony with the Word; he is the essence of that Word; Trace him in his birth, his life, his death, his resurrection, and all his movements, and see how they all entirely square with what was predicted concerning him.
-"And the armies which were in heaven followed him upon white horses."
-We shall have to come to that again; I shall not get to the end of my text this morning, not come to the measurements yet, that is our third idea "a thousand 600 furlongs" I shall have to notice that next Sunday morning.
+But again, 'He was clothed with a vesture dipped in blood:' there he is again you see, still bearing the assurance that sin is dead-still bearing the assurance that Satan is dead-death is dead, error is dead, tribulation dead, the curse dead-all is dead, except that the people shall live; they shall live for 'And his name is called the Word of God.'
+Among other reasons, because of his entire harmony with the Word; he is the essence of that Word; trace him in his birth, his life, his death, his resurrection, in all his movements, and see how they all entirely square with what was predicted concerning him.
+'And the armies which were in heaven followed him upon white We shall have to come to that again; I shall not get to the end of my text this morning-not come to the measurements yet, that is our third idea: 'A thousand, six hundred furlongs.'
+I shall have to notice that next

+Sunday morning.